I Don't Want to Spoil the Party

 "I Don't Want to Spoil the Party" is a song by the English rock band the Beatles, written by John Lennon and credited to Lennon–McCartney.
-It was released on the album Beatles for Sale in the United Kingdom in December 1964.
+It was featured as the twelfth track on the 1964 album Beatles for Sale.
 "I Don't Want to Spoil the Party" was also released on the Beatles for Sale (No. 2) EP.

-In the United States, Capitol released the song as the B-side of the single "Eight Days a Week", and later on the Beatles VI album, both in 1965.
-The song charted as a B-side, reaching number 39 on the Billboard Hot 100.
+It was later released as the B-side of the US single "Eight Days a Week", and then as the fifth track on the North America-only album Beatles VI.
+The song reached number 39 on the Billboard Hot 100.

 Lyrics

 The lyrics anticipate themes that were to become familiar in Lennon's songwriting – alienation and inner pain.
 In this song, the narrator is at a party, waiting for his girl to show up.
 When it becomes clear that she has stood him up, he decides to leave, rather than spoil the party for everyone else.
 Both the lyrics and melody share a melancholy sound and theme with songs that precede it on Beatles for Sale, such as "No Reply" and "I'm a Loser".
 Author Ian MacDonald views the song as a return to the subject matter introduced by Lennon on "I'll Cry Instead", from the Beatles' A Hard Day's Night album, and a "preview" of "You've Got to Hide Your Love Away", from Help!